SalesConnection/Caction-Support/docs/Add_New_Customer.md

 ## How to Add New Customer?
+Note: In your system, Customer may have been renamed to other (i.e Site, Client, Company, etc.)<br>

   1. At the desktop site's navigation bar, go to Business Management > Customer List.<br>
      **Add New Customer Here:** [https://salesconnection.my/customers](https://salesconnection.my/customers)<br>